wttech/gradle-aem-plugin/README.md

 * group name could be used to filter out packages that will be deployed (`-Pinstance.satisfy.group=tools`, wildcards supported, comma delimited).
 * after satisfying particular group, there are being run instance stability checks automatically (this behavior could be customized).

-Task supports hooks for preparing (and finalizing) instance before (after) deploying packages in group on each instance.
+Task supports extra configuration related with particular CRX package deployment and hooks for preparing (and finalizing) instance before (after) deploying packages in group on each instance.
 Also there is a hook called when satisfying each package group on all instances completed (for instance for awaiting stable instances which is a default behavior).
 In other words, for instance, there is ability to run groovy console script before/after deploying some CRX package and then restarting instance(s) if it is exceptionally required.